 Created and proclaimed Cardinal by St. John Paul II in the Consistory of 21 February 1998, of the Title of Gesù Divin Lavoratore (Jesus the Divine Worker).

-- Congregations: for the Doctrine of the Faith; for the Oriental Churches; for Catholic Education;
+- Dicasteries: for the Doctrine of the Faith; for the Oriental Churches; for Evangelization;

 - Cardinal Commission for the Supervision of the Institute for the Works of Religion (IOR).